 - 4.1 Planning, building control and licensing will be properly separated to avoid duplication and inefficiency.
 Granting of licences will not relieve applicants of the need to apply for planning permission or building control consent and there is an expectation that these issues will have been explored before licensing applications are submitted.
-Applicants are recommended to obtain correct planning consents prior to applying for a licence to avoid potentially inoperative licences. - 4.2 In determining applications for new and varied licences, regard will be had to the location of premises, the type and construction of the building and the likelihood of nuisance and disturbance to the amenity of nearby residents by reason of noise from within the premises, as a result of people entering or leaving the premises or from individuals or groups of customers gathered outside (e.g. in order to smoke)

-- 4.3 Applications for new licences or for the extension in size of licensed premises should not normally be granted if the premises will use amplified or live music and operate within or abutting premises containing residential accommodation except that occupied by staff of the licensed premises.
+Applicants are recommended to obtain correct planning consents prior to applying for a licence to avoid potentially inoperative licences. - 4.2 In determining applications for new and varied licences, regard will be had to the location of premises, the type and construction of the building and the likelihood of nuisance and disturbance to the amenity of nearby residents by reason of noise from within the premises, as a result of people entering or leaving the premises or from individuals or groups of customers gathered outside (e.g. in order to smoke) - 4.3 Applications for new licences or for the extension in size of licensed premises should not normally be granted if the premises will use amplified or live music and operate within or abutting premises containing residential accommodation except that occupied by staff of the licensed premises.
 A condition may be imposed on new licences that entertainment noise shall be inaudible in any residence.
-Noise emanating from within licensed premises should not normally be audible outside. - 4.4 Installation of sound limiting equipment and sound insulation may be required to minimise disturbance to the amenity of nearby residents by reason of noise from the licensed premises. - 4.6 In determining applications for new licences or extensions in hours or terminal hours of licensed premises, regard will be had to late night public transport availability and location of taxi ranks to aid dispersal of customers. - 4.7 Regard will be had to any history or likelihood of nuisance.
-Generally, favourable consideration will be given to applications for later hours in the city centre, on busy main roads and in the central leisure area.
+Noise emanating from within licensed premises should not normally be audible outside. - 4.4 Installation of sound limiting equipment and sound insulation may be required to minimise disturbance to the amenity of nearby residents by reason of noise from the licensed premises. - 4.5 Generally, regulated entertainment in the open air including tents and marquees should have a maximum closure hour of 2300.
+Earlier hours may be imposed in sensitive open spaces or near residential areas.
+The Licensing Authority will have regard to Noise Council guidance.

+- 4.6 In determining applications for new licences or extensions in hours or terminal hours of licensed premises, regard will be had to late night public transport availability and location of taxi ranks to aid dispersal of customers. - 4.7 Regard will be had to any history or likelihood of nuisance.
+Generally, favourable consideration will be given to applications for later hours on busy main roads and in the central leisure area.
 Powers may be exercised to impose conditions as to hours of opening in order to avoid unreasonable disturbance to residents of the neighbourhood.
 Licensed premises in residential neighbourhoods will normally have a terminal hour no later than 2330.
-In mixed neighbourhoods they will normally have a terminal hour of no later than 0200 hours to counter noise disturbance to residents as informed by the health impact assessment and requested by Licensing Strategy Group. - 4.8 While each application will always be considered on its merits, as an indication the St James's Street area and the North Laines/area will be considered residential neighbourhoods, and East Street a mixed neighbourhood. - 4.9 Reasonable controls are available to all premises operators to minimise the impact of noise from customers outside.
+In mixed neighbourhoods they will normally have a terminal hour of no later than 0200 hours to counter noise disturbance to residents as informed by the health impact assessment and requested by Licensing Strategy Group.
+The Licensing Authority has adopted a matrix approach to licensing decisions (see 2.7.1) - 4.9 Reasonable controls are available to all premises operators to minimise the impact of noise from customers outside.
 The council's Environmental Health Department has issued guidance on a number of steps that can be taken in this respect which are endorsed by this policy (see 4.10 below).